WA Senator Glenn Sterle says the Fair Work Ombudsman (FWO) is asleep at the wheel when it comes to policing sham contracting in trucking.

 “However it is rife in the transport industry and nothing is being done about it.
 Well, I’ve had enough of truckies getting ripped off by operators doing the wrong thing while undercutting those operators who are doing the right thing, and I will continue to dob them in when brought to my attention.”

 Sterle’s call for action from the FWO incited an outpouring of support on his Facebook page.

 “At last we can get some high level and official help with this problem that has been the scourge of this industry for too many years.

 “Destroying not only the reputation and safe working practices of the industry, but destroying lives as well.

 Adds Ross Higgins: “Goes on all over Victoria too and yes the big companies are aware of it….
 The transport manager usually gets a big fat cut of what he saves… I know of subbies using people on holiday visas and paying them ten bucks an hour cash….
 The trucking game is finished, just not worth it anymore….”

-Sterle said he was also made aware of one hapless truckie who got slugged with a $22,000 tax bill as a result of working on an ABN.
+Sterle said he was also made aware of one hapless truckie who got slugged with a $22,000 tax bill as a result.

 “He had to refinance his house.”

-Since July 1, 2009, there has only been 18 successful litigations against transport companies, with a just a further four cases ongoing.
+Since July 1, 2009, there has only been 18 successful litigations against transport companies, with a further four cases ongoing.

 A spokesperson for the FWO told Big Rigs that sham contracting remains one of the FWO’s strategic priorities for 2020-21.